 Without reliable data, you can only guess, and guesswork doesn’t lead to growth.
 It could even mean resources wasted on training that isn’t useful or programs that don’t address skills gaps.
 You also miss chances to foster employees’ strengths and guide them toward leadership positions or other internal promotions.

-10 Training and Development KPIs To Track
+10 Training & Development KPIs To Track

-Look at a selection of important KPIs to monitor your company’s L&D trends, going beyond surface-level stats for a more nuanced understanding of program performance.
-Let’s dig into 10 key metrics to track and why they matter.
+Look at a selection of important learning and development KPIs to monitor your company’s L&D trends.
+Go beyond surface-level stats for a more nuanced understanding of learning program performance.

 1. Training Completion Rates